aerze/mexicali-dominos/readme.md

 ## todo

+- hook up player events to forms and state
-- create lobby class and map in server
+- hook up lobby events to forms and state
 - use addEventListener on lobby-select to hide new-name input

 ## later?